 Active Learning Lesson Plans with Teaching Materials

-A selection of lesson plans and teaching materials using PALMS tools for technology-enabled active learning can be previewed at the below link:
+A selection of lesson plans and teaching materials using PALMS tools for technology-enabled active learning can be previewed at the following links:

 How to Join?